voviettue/extensions/README.md

 Directus extensions into a single bundle (package).

 1. The `directus:extension` in `package.json` is an array instead of an object as standard extensions.
-2. Instead of using `directus-extensions build`, we use `gigapress-extensions build` - a CLI tool that utilize the functions of `@directus/extensions-skd` package.
+2. Instead of using `directus-extension build`, we use `gigapress-extension build` - a CLI tool that utilize the functions of `@directus/extensions-skd` package.

 **package.json**